2014 White House intrusion: Background

 Omar J. Gonzalez was born in Puerto Rico.
 His father was a Korean War veteran.
 He enlisted in the US Army in July 1997 when he was 25, and discharged in 2003 after completing his six-year service period.
 Gonzalez re-enlisted in July 2005, and was deployed to the Iraq War from October 2006 until January 2008.
 Gonzalez received several medals for marksmanship and conduct during his service.
 He married Samantha Bell in 2006; however, they separated in 2010 and were divorced in July 2014.
 According to Bell, after returning from Iraq, Gonzalez carried a handgun on his hip at all times, and also kept several rifles and shotguns behind the doors in their house.

 Gonzalez retired from the army due to a disability in December 2012.
 He wore a back brace and complained of pain in his foot, though friends stated he never disclosed the nature of his injury.
 A family member said he had been injured by an improvised explosive device (IED) in Iraq and had been prescribed both antidepressant and anti-anxiety medication, though he was suspected to have since ceased taking the medication.
 Gonzalez's former step-son said that Gonzalez was "a very good guy" who was suffering from post-traumatic stress disorder (PTSD).
-According to a neighbour he used a cane and was taking "very strong medication".
+According to a neighbor, he used a cane and was taking "very strong medication".

 Since February 2013, he had been receiving monthly disability payments of $1,652, though he had not sought treatment at any VA Medical Center facility.
-Gonzalez lived in Cooperas Cove, near Fort Hood, Texas, until a few weeks before the incident.
+Gonzalez lived in Copperas Cove, near Fort Hood, Texas, until a few weeks before the incident.
 Neighbours described him as "friendly and big-hearted", but stated that in the months before he left the town, his behaviour had become paranoid, and unpredictable.
 Believing that someone would break into his home, Gonzalez started carrying a gun when walking his dogs, and installed extra security at his house, also choosing to leave his Christmas lights up as they illuminated his property.
 He told a neighbour that children made him nervous, because he had seen children with bombs strapped to them during the war.
-When a friend asked him why he had not been answering his cell phone, Gonzales explained that he had placed it in the microwave; he thought the government was trying to bug his house.
+When a friend asked him why he had not been answering his cell phone, Gonzalez explained that he had placed it in the microwave; he thought the government was trying to bug his house.
 He lived without electricity in the weeks before he left the town to move to a campground.
 In February 2013, Gonzalez called the police to report a burglary.
 When police arrived at his house they found him patrolling his front yard with an assault rifle, handgun and a knife.
 Gonzalez told police there were cameras and listening devices in his house that were secretly recording him.